hellobytecodes/Language_Byte/README.md

 end
 echo("\n🎉 End.\n")
 ```
-The above code takes a wordlist path from us and then, given the algorithm and hash type we want, it starts guessing the password in a fraction of a second and guesses as many passwords as it can to find the password, so you can see the result in a fraction of a second.
+The above code receives a word list path from us and then, according to the algorithm and hash type we want, it starts guessing the password in a fraction of a second and guesses as many passwords as it can to find the password, so you can see the result in a fraction of a second and it does all this with the powerful hashcrack library of the Byte programming language.